Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 and unkind ride to a spaceport that looked nothing like it had when she had been there before.
 It had taken her an uncomfortable amount of time to recognize Lavmuy Spaceport, it had changed at the hands of Humans so much.
-Tense conversations had followed, and then she and the others were...here.
+Tense conversations had followed, and then she and the others were... here.
 Meeting humans that had greeted them with worried faces, hot food and drink, and sorrow that transcended any language barriers at all.
 The last two weeks had been a total blur and the most infuriating thing of all is that not even the